thobonato/cypress-penn-apps/README.md

 The user will be prompted to perform a specific hand gesture within a given timeframe, recognized by the Hand Gestures Image Detection model.

 ## Contributing
-We welcome contributions to Cypress3!
+We welcome contributions to CypressMFA!
 Please see our CONTRIBUTING.md for details on how to get started.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.